736B796E6574/msp-2/README.md

 - In the GitHub repository, navigate to the settings tab.
 - From the source section drop-down menu, select the master branch.
 - Once the master branch had been selected, the page provided the link to the completed website.

-- The live link can be found here: [Elephant Memory Game](https://martin-mcinerney.github.io/msp-2/)
+The live link can be found here: [Elephant Memory Game](https://martin-mcinerney.github.io/msp-2/)

+## Credits

+I learned how to build a memory game from [this](https://www.webtips.dev/memory-game-in-javascript) tutorial.
+It is kindly provided by [www.webtips.dev](https://www.webtips.dev).
+I have credited them in the code comments where applicable.